 Step 01

-You decide what to include in your zine,
+You decide what topics to include in your zine,

 and your community responds.